Alex313031/thorium/README.md

 > - Experimental PDF annotation support (called "Ink" on ChromiumOS).
 > - Patches from Debian including font rendering patch, VAAPI Patch, native notifications patch, title bar patch, and... the VDPAU Patch!!
 (Rejoice Nvidia users)
 > - DoH (DNS over HTTPS) patches from Bromite.
+> - Enable Do Not Track by default patch from Vanadium.
+> - Disable Google API Key warning (you can still use API Keys to enable sync), from Ungoogled Chromium.
-> - Includes DuckDuckGo and Ask.com in all locales, along with normal search engines.
+> - Includes DuckDuckGo and Ask.com in all locales, along with normal search engines, from Ubuntu.
 > - Logo and Branding/Naming changed to Thorium logo, Thorium name, and "Alex313031" being appended to "The Chromium Authors" in credits, etc.

 &nbsp;&nbsp;&ndash; args.gn exclude API Keys (you can get them yourself) and the pgo profile path is different for each chromium version.
 (See below.)